MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 # Tutorial: Deploy Data API builder to Azure Container Apps with Azure CLI

 Data API builder can be quickly deployed to Azure services like Azure Container Apps as part of your application stack.
+In this tutorial, you deploy Data API builder to Azure Container Apps with a backing Azure SQL database and authentication using managed identities.

 In this tutorial, you: